 Mentioning work plans in US = instant red flag

-Remember: the officer must believe you'll return home.
+The officer must believe you'll return home.
 Any hint that you're planning to stay kills your application.

 Never Say These